vendelieu/jooq-extension/README.md

 ## Introduction

-This repository contains a Gradle plugin that integrates a custom jOOQ generator.
+This repository contains a Gradle plugin that integrates a custom jOOQ generator for usage in Spring environment.

 The custom generator extends the functionality of jOOQ generated DAOs (Data Access Objects) with helpful functions.